This page is up to date 16.01.20

 Applicants may choose a single major (sm) program or a double major (dm).
 Second and third choices will be considered when applicants are not admitted to their first choices.

 Certain programs require additional entrance examinations.
-These are noted on the Examinations Schedule; see the Examination Schedule.
+These are noted on the Examinations Schedule.

 Most of the departments offer three-year undergraduate programs.